djcolon/helder_uk/content/about/index.md

 troubleshooting to billing and maintenance tracking.
-After three years, and having learned more than I ever have before in such a short period of time, I realised the lack of work-life balance that came with being part of a small start-up was not sustainable.
+After three years, and having learned more than I ever have before in such a short period of time, I realised the lack of work-life balance that came with being part of a small start-up was not what I wanted from life.

-In 2018 I moved from the Netherlands to the United Kingdom, and joined [Cirencester Friendly Society](https://www.cirencester-friendly.co.uk/) as a web developer (no I was not responsible for that website).
-My responsibilities within Cirencester Friendly quickly grew as I successfully took on various projects, and I am currently the development lead working within the rapidly expanding technology department on bringing the society into the future.
+In 2018 I moved from the Netherlands to the United Kingdom, and joined [Cirencester Friendly Society](https://www.cirencester-friendly.co.uk/) as a developer.
+My responsibilities within Cirencester Friendly quickly grew as I successfully took on various projects, and I am currently the lead developer working within the rapidly expanding technology department on bringing the Cirencester Friendly Society into the future.

 # Personal